devhausleipzig/git-quiz/quiz.md

 - PTo make a new git branch, the git command is?

-- RAfter you install Git and prior to issuing the first commit, which two configuration properties does the tool expect to be configured?
+- RAfter you install Git and prior to issuing the first commit, which two configuration properties does the tool expect to be configured? wtf

 - NGit fetch + git merge equals to?